 Preliminary goals for the year: The fellow is expected to develop and complete at least one project (clinical, educational, or research) of benefit to the section with assistance as needed from the faculty.
 Potential projects should be formulated/initiated by the end of the first month of fellowship.

-How To Apply: To apply for a fellowship position, please send your application to Laura Cecil, Fellowship Program Administrator, including CV, a personal statement, USMLE Score Card (Step 1, 2, and 3), a copy of your ECFMG certificate if you are a foreign medical graduate, passport size photograph, and three letters of recommendation addressed to Kirti Kulkarni, MD, Director, Breast Imaging Fellowship.
+To apply for a fellowship position, please send your application to Fellowship Program Administrator, including CV, a personal statement, USMLE Score Card (Step 1, 2, and 3), a copy of your ECFMG certificate if you are a foreign medical graduate, passport size photograph, and three letters of recommendation addressed to Kirti Kulkarni, MD, Director, Breast Imaging Fellowship.
 One letter must be from your current residency Program Director.
 All applicants must be eligible for Illinois Medical Licensure, and all application materials must be submitted (including all letters of recommendation, addressed to Dr. Kirti Kulkarni) to be considered.